IROC Racing HISTORY

 As of July 2017, it’s legacy lives on as track inspired IROC Packages and Vehicles offered through IROC Motorsports who are now the caretakers that legally own and license the name IROC and IROC-Z…

-With 17 motors on venues greenlit, in 2020 they were set to re-release the race but unfortunately the global pandemic prevented it…
+…in 2020 they were set to re-release the race but unfortunately the global pandemic reduced it to an “IROC Wars Drag Race” with Ken Block’s Team at Hoonigan…